Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 bottle into the waterproof bag that I carry in the guide pack.
 It melted through the bottom of the bag, melted the outside of my glasses case, and damaged my wallet, raincoat, etc. We *must* have a different way to carry bug dope.
 Or get something that's not as good as solvent as DEET.
-Vickie recommended something but I didn't look into it.
+Vickie recommended *Natrarpel*, but I didn't look into it.

 [index](#index)